AdrienGahery/GIS-DataScience_Pipeline/README.md

 ## PostGIS to GeoPandas

 In this NoteBook, we're manipulating Python to create a hexagonal grid over a geographical polygon.
 There is one parameter, the mesh size.
-We're using the results of the script throughout.
-As I'm discussing inside the Notebook, this work is mostly meant to manupulating python tools, and coming up with a Pandas Dataframe-oriented workflow.
+We're using the results of the script in the next Notebooks.
+As I'm discussing inside the Notebook, this work is mostly meant to test the Pandas Dataframe's possibilities in regards of the SQL one.
+We are passing a parameter from Python to SQL.
+This is allowing a tremendous flexibility in the Python-PostGIS workflow.

 ## Tobler Spatial Intepolation